This post contains affiliate links. Please read my disclosures.

 Shortbread needs to have a beautiful buttery taste and a slight bite upfront that gives way to a sandy crumb.
 In modern versions white rice flour is often included to encourage the crunch.
 Conversely cornflour is sometimes added to accentuate a soft sandy texture.

 Shortbread is so much more than a humble biscuit.
-In fact its national status as a ‘speciality item of flour confectionary’ was fought vehemently by the Scottish Association of Master Bakers so that it would not be taxed as a biscuit.
-It is often gifted at Christmas in decorative tins and certainly not out of place at high tea.
+In fact its national status as a โspeciality item of flour confectionaryโ was fought vehemently by the Scottish Association of Master Bakers so that it would not be taxed as a biscuit.
+This simple cookie is often gifted at Christmas in decorative tins and certainly not out of place at high tea.

 - Soft texture with a touch of crunch and slight crumble

-- So easy to make with just 3 gluten-free flours and 4 other ingredients.
+- An easy recipe to make with just 3 gluten-free flours and 4 other simple ingredients.

 - Ultra quick.
 10 minutes of hands on work then just 30 minutes in the oven.